danielstankw/Dockerfile-best-practices/README.md

 __Key points:__
 - Create a dedicated user and group with specific IDs
 - Set up directory structure and permissions before switching users
-- Use `--chown` flag with `COPY` command to maintain correct ownership
+- Use `--chown` flag with the `COPY` command to maintain correct ownership
 - Apply minimal required permissions
 - Switch to non-root user